Want to learn more about how to teach a BU class or offer a meet-up or discussion?

 A: All courses will be held within the month of March, and classes will be limited to one session each.
 (We encourage you to self-organize more sessions on your own, if you like.)
 We will be limiting course times to weekday evenings and weekends, which are the most popular times.
 Attention spans are shorter online, so we suggest making Zoom courses 60-90 minutes long depending on your topic and structure.
 We can help you determine the best length.
 In-person classes and sessions can go longer, especially if they are hands-on and engaging.

 Q: What can I teach?
 Can I teach more than one course?

-A: Instructors can teach whatever they know and are passionate about.
+A: Professors can teach whatever they know and are passionate about.
 If you’re a small business, think about teaching a course that showcases your business offerings – but make sure to offer lots of content and not just a long infomercial.
 If you have a hobby or a profession and want to share your expertise, teach a course on those skills.
 Even if you just have average skills in using your computer or mobile phone, or planting a garden, chances are someone would like to learn about it.
 We also now offer a “meet-up” option – you can host an informal gathering on a topic even if you don’t feel you can teach a class on it.